DHTMLX/docs-todolist/docs/api/events/movetask_event.md

 - `project` - (optional) the ID of the project
 - `targetId` - (optional) the ID of the target task
 - `reverse` - (optional) **true**, if the task is pasted before the target task; otherwise, **false**
+- Additional parameters that can be applied to the [RestDataProvider](guides/working_with_server.md) work:
+    - `operation` - (optional) an operation type performed with a task; values: **indent** - demoting the task nesting level by one, **unindent** - promoting the task nesting level by one, **project** - moving a task to another project; if no value is set, it indicates changing a task position within a project it belongs to
+    - `batch` - (optional) an array of IDs of the tasks for which an operation is perfromed

 :::info
 To handle the inner events, you can use the [**Event Bus methods**](category/event-bus-methods.md)